OussamaTeyib/HelloWorld/README.md

      cmake --build <Build-Directory>
      ```

-   - Install the APK for a specific ABI on a connected device or emulator:
+   - Install an ABI-specific APK on the connected device:
      ```
      cmake --build <Build-Directory> --target install_apk_<ABI-Name>
      ```
      > Replace `<ABI-Name>` with one of the configured ABIs.

-   - Install the universal APK on a connected device or emulator:
+   - Install the universal APK on the connected device:
      ```
      cmake --build <Build-Directory> --target install_apk_universal
      ```

-   - Generate AAB:
+   - Generate an AAB:
      ```
      cmake --build <Build-Directory> --target create_aab
      ```

-   - Install the AAB:
+   - Install the AAB on the connected device:
      ```
      cmake --build <Build-Directory> --target install_aab
      ```

-   - Uninstall the app:
+   - Uninstall the app from the connected device:
      ```
      cmake --build <Build-Directory> --target uninstall_app
      ```